 #1: It Perpetuates Racism

 Most obviously, if our society is constantly associating darkness with bad things, this spills into our treatment of actual humans with darker skin.
-In other words, our use of the “darkness” metaphor for sad or difficult things supports racism.
+In other words, our use of the “darkness” metaphor to connote sad or difficult things supports racism.

 An Example to Show Why It’s Offensive